Justin-Bento/portfolio-site/src/content/pages/about.md

 ## Global Perspective, Local Impact

-Living in Estonia has not only influenced my appreciation for nature and culture but has also shaped my approach to web development.
+Living in Canada has not only influenced my appreciation for nature and culture but has also shaped my approach to web development.
 I understand the importance of creating digital solutions that resonate with local audiences while maintaining a global perspective.

 ## Continuous Learning

+My education started at Humber College’s Website Design and Development program, where I learned how to build websites for a living.
+During my time there, I learned a lot; however, I struggled to pinpoint my exact direction and had to pivot quite a bit to figure out what I want to accomplish.
+Eventually, my path led me back to Website Design and Development.

-The dynamic nature of the tech industry inspires me to stay up-to-date with the latest trends and advancements from cyber security to music production and more.
-I'm always eager to expand my skill set and embrace emerging technologies that enhance the functionality and aesthetics of the websites I create.
+The dynamic nature of the tech industry inspires me to stay up-to-date with the latest trends and advancements, from cybersecurity to music production and more.
+I’m always eager to expand my skill set and embrace emerging technologies that enhance both the functionality and aesthetics of the websites I create.

 ## Collaboration and Communication

 I believe in the power of collaboration and effective communication.
 Whether working with clients, designers, or fellow developers, I value clear communication to ensure the success of every project.

+Collaboration and effective communication bridge the gap between design and code.
+I am able to create a clear vision and structured approach that allows me to transform UI/UX concepts into functional applications.
+This process bridges creative vision with practical implementation and ensures the final product is intuitive and user-focused.

 ## Get in Touch